Saturday, May 16, 2009

 Fans of the NE Mpls. music and drinking establishment 331 Club rejoice.
 The very same folks bring the NE Side to the DT area in the form of the 501 Club.
 A live music, cheap eats joint, located in the former Matty B's spot on Washington Ave.

-WHAT a menu.
+501 is in their third week of existence, and according to our lovely server O'Calla, the place is still honing its menu.
+That being said, WHAT a menu.
 Seriously.
 Seriously cool.
 Vegan, Vegetarian, Carnivore, whateves ... the slew of choices is only outdone by the jaw-droppingly low prices.
 Hamburgers (All sandies and burgers come with choice of fries, sweet potato fries, or fruit -- no upcharge!) run a super low $7.
 Not a Burger-Buddies sized burger, either - as ample as any you'll find in town.
 My Black Bean & Brown Rice burger was delicious, and freaked me out being only $6.
 The fruit cup alone would run $4 at Byerly's a la carte lunch.

 My next trip will be for Made-to-order guacamole with chips $3.75 and Chili (vegan or meat) $3.75/cup, $5.50/bowl.
 Barely an item on the menu breaks the $7.50 mark, and there isn't one choice over $10.
 Not one.
 You hearing me Harry's?
 You and your shitty $11 burgers and morbid service can suck on it.